The Alps: a fatal attraction for older men? - SWI swissinfo.ch

 But let’s not stray too far from the path.
 How dangerous is hiking, really?
 Looking at another study – this one partly commissioned by the federal government – we find that about three million people make use of Switzerland’s network of trails, with each outing lasting an average of three hours.
 Adding it all up, the average person goes on 20 walks a year, each lasting about three hours.

-But keeping it simple, a comparison of the number of people taking to the hills each year with the number of fatalities shows that the risk of dying is only 0.0047%.
+Keeping it simple, a comparison of the number of people taking to the hills each year with the number of fatalities shows that the risk of dying is only 0.0047%.
 Slightly higher for men (0.0076%), but still not too much to worry about.

 The statistics are sure-footed in explaining, to a large extent, why – when someone does fall off a mountain – the chances are greater it’s an older man.
 Between 50 and 60% of men over 50 years of age hike regularly.
 That’s nearly 10% more than women in the same age bracket and about 20% more than men or women in their 30s and early 40s.